 I shared the journey up the volcano with strangers but by the time we reached the top, I was surrounded by friends.
 Although my team had returned to the city and could not continue alongside me, I never felt alone.

 After witnessing what I did from the rim of Nyiragongo and returning to the city that lives in its shadow, I was humbled.
 To know that I had the privilege and opportunity to do what 99% of the people who live below the volcano never had and likely never will experience comes with a sense of guilt.
 It added to the separation I sometimes felt between the locals and myself; it’s a reality that shouldn’t be ignored.
-One must recognize, embrace, and accept it when traveling as a visitor to the developing world.
+One must recognize, embrace, and accept it when traveling as a visitor.

 “I felt I must try to accept the reality of it, embrace it and be more considerate and less judgmental.
 This was the Congo.
 This is what I was here to learn.”